jaspurh/ReactNativeFolders/README.md

-This is a basic React Native projkect, that will display some content of folders, while also testing basic funtionalities such as navigators
+This is a basic React Native project, that will display some content of folders, while also testing basic funtionalities such as navigators